It’s so easy to make canned cranberry sauce taste like homemade with a few ingredients!

 - Why wait until festive holidays to make homemade cranberry sauce?
 Serve it with an Easter ham or use it as a dip with meatballs for a fun appetizer.

 Just 3 Ingredients!

-- Combine all ingredients in a saucepan and bring to a simmer.
+- Combine all ingredients in a saucepan and simmer.

-- Gently break up the mixture with a spoon.
+- Break up the mixture with a spoon and simmer until thickened.